anaygupta/bubble-suns/README.md

 ## Viz #1 Tasks:
-Create View 1 of Radar Chart for Pre-bubble
+- Created View 1 of Radar Chart for Pre-bubble.
-Tested various scales for best scaling values, and order of statistics around the border of radar charts.
+- Tested various scales for best scaling values, and order of statistics around the border of radar charts.
-Legend added
+- Legend added
-Styling (default colors used for now)
+- Styling (default colors used for now)

 ## Viz #2 Tasks:
-Used data from Basketball Reference to compute Suns’ game stats against a specific team and separated the data by Regular season to Bubble.
+- Used data from Basketball Reference to compute Suns’ game stats against a specific team and separated the data by Regular season to Bubble.
-Created a new .csv file and stored the data
+- Created a new .csv file and stored the data

 ## Viz #3 Tasks:
-Successfully directed web scraper to box score XPATHS (elements) for 2019-2020 Phoenix Suns games found in original data source.
+- Successfully directed web scraper to box score XPATHS (elements) for 2019-2020 Phoenix Suns games found in original data source.
-Automated scraping & pre-processing of box scores still underway for concentric bubble chart.
+- Automated scraping & pre-processing of box scores still underway for concentric bubble chart.

 # Tasks Left:
 ## Pre-Processing:
 Viz #3 (In-Progress):
-Finish scraping box scores and clean data for concentric bubble chart.
+- Finish scraping box scores and clean data for concentric bubble chart.

 ## Viz #1 Tasks:
-Coordinate layers of radar chart and appropriately change scalings.
+- Coordinate layers of radar chart and appropriately change scalings.
-Styling (still in progress, default colors used)
+- Styling (still in progress, default colors used)

 ## Viz #2 Tasks:
-Create Bar charts for all 6 stats
+- Create Bar charts for all 6 stats
-Create drop-down inputs for the 7 teams
+- Create drop-down inputs for the 7 teams
-Add legend and tooltip for bars
+- Add legend and tooltip for bars

 ## Viz #3 Tasks:
-Create bubble views
+- Create bubble views
-Create user-inputs and hover-on tooltip
+- Create user-inputs and hover-on tooltip
-Style visualization
+- Style visualization

 # Project Changes